neerajcodes888/IPL-2023-Victory-Analysis-with-Prediction/README.md

 ## Contribution
 Contributions are welcome!
 If you'd like to contribute to this project, feel free to submit a pull request.

+## Demo
+Provide a brief demo of how to use the web application for predictions.